 A staple for painters and decorators, pure brilliant white is actually devoid of all pigment.
 This means it reflects back nearly all light that hits it – conversely, the darker the colour, the more light it absorbs.
 It is an absence of colour that brightens the space by bouncing light into shadows and lifting the entire room.

-Choose this for small rooms with a good source of natural light – anything north facing or shaded will feel cold and dim.
+Choose this for small rooms with a good source of natural light, anything north facing or shaded might feel cold and dim.
 True white is also a perfect accompaniment on woodwork and ceilings for any shade of off-white you choose, particularly those with a blue or grey tint.

 Helen at Benjamin Moore says: ‘In a south facing room Chantilly Lace, which is a pure true white without any undertones, works well.
 For something more muted, Decorator’s White is also stunning.’

 Our pick of the best true white paints: